-Tuition costs for PA students matriculating in Fall 2013 are:
+Tuition costs for PA students matriculating in Fall 2014 (Graduating Class of 2016) are:

 $37,348 divided into three equal installments.

 Tuition is charged each term of enrollment for Fall, Spring and Summer terms.
 There is no tuition difference for in-state and out-of-state residents.
 Additional first and second year program costs are instruments, books, student fees (including a computer fee), rent, food, student health, health insurance, and personal miscellaneous expenses.
 Housing costs in Durham are moderate in comparison to the rest of the country.
 A projected student budget is included in the interview packet and may also be obtained by contacting the Office of Financial Aid at email@example.com or 919-684-6649.